-Central: Central Apnea is where your brain is not sending the message to your body to breath.
+Central: Central Apnea is where your brain is not sending the message to your body to breathe.
 (How scary is that?!?!)

-Hypopneas: Hypopneas are a medical term for a disorder which involves episodes of overly shallow breathing or an abnormally low respiratory rates.
+Hypopneas: Hypopneas is a medical term for a disorder that involves episodes of overly shallow breathing or abnormally low respiratory rates.

 RERA: Respiratory Event Resulting in Arousal (RERA) that doesn’t include the fore mention criteria above (apnea, hypopnea, etc).